top of page

 I fancy playing in a session but I'm afraid it'll be too fast.

 Oh, we all feel like that at first.
 Don't worry about it.
 Joining in with better players is a great experience and it's how we all learned.
 The key to joining in is sometimes called session etiquette.
 It's not much more than good manners, really.
 Play quietly until you know you're playing roughly the right tune.
 If you can't play all the notes at full speed, play the important ones.
 Don't start something that you can't finish.
-And always RESPECT THE BEAT!!
+And always respect the beat.

 Visiting professionals often join in the Royal Oak session.
 You could find yourself playing next to your hero.